 Environmental law is a complicated area of the law, combining science, law, and government policy under one large umbrella!
 It attempts to shelter us from the heat of climate change while also helping us to develop laws for our land use, the protection of our wildlife, and the integration of new forms of energy.
-The Fundamentals of Law section will give you a brief introduction to environmental law, what it is, what it can do, and where it comes from.
+The Fundamentals of Environmental Law section will give you a brief introduction to environmental law, what it is, what it can do, and where it comes from.
 From there you can jump right in to some of our more specific topics!

 You may have already heard of the Constitution Act, 1867 or even the amended Constitution Act, 1982 and related Charter of Rights and Freedoms but this section will take a closer look at each of these documents from an environmental law perspective.
 It will provide you with a brief overview of the Canadian Constitution and then go on to explain how constitutional law can be used to help protect the environment and strengthen our environmental laws and regulations.

 Join our new AlbertaEnviroLaws Facebook group to ask questions, participate in discussions and other online engagement.
 Please share this widely so that the high school teachers and students in your circles hear about this great new resource for supplemental online learning.
 AlbertaEnviroLaws Facebook Group

 As you can imagine, one of the reasons why the environment is so special is that it isn’t owned by any one person in particular and, hopefully, everyone can enjoy it - whether that means catching a glimpse of an animal on a trail or admiring a crystal clear arctic lake.
 This section will take a look at how we protect these common goods.